 Amazing Cave - Ha Long Bay

-Supprising Cave Or Amazing Cave (Sung Sot Cave) is one of the largest and the most beautiful cave in Halong Bay which is located on Bo Hon Island, right the center of Ha Long Bay
+Supprising Cave (Sung Sot Cave) is located on Bo Hon Island, one of the largest islands in the center of Ha Long Bay

 View from Supprising Cave

-Many cruises that take the trip to Supprising Cave, from day cruises to overnight Ha Long Bay cruises for 1, 2 or more nights, from budget cruises to highend luxury cruises such as: Paradise Cruise Ha Long Bay; Dragon Legend Cruise Bai Tu Long Bay
+Ha Long Bay luxury cruises are available to explore Ha Long Bay, from day cruises to overnight Ha Long Bay cruises for 1, 2 or more nights.
+All the Ha Long Bay Luxury Cruises listed are rated 5-Star on Tripadvisor.
+Ha Long Bay cruises that visit Sung Sot Cave (Amazing Cave) include: Paradise Cruise Ha Long Bay; Dragon Legend Cruise Bai Tu Long Bay